Peter Stead (writer)

-Peter Stead FLSW (born 1943) is a Welsh writer, broadcaster and historian.
+Peter Stead (22 August 1943 – 23 March 2026) was a Welsh writer, broadcaster and historian.

+Life and career

-Stead was born in 1943 in Barry, Wales, and attended grammar schools at Barry and Gowerton.
-A graduate of Swansea University, he was subsequently a visiting Fulbright scholar at Wellesley College, and at the University of North Carolina.
-He is Chairman of the Dylan Thomas Literary Prize, and along with the late Patrick Hannan, Stead has been a member of the Welsh team in the radio series Round Britain Quiz for several years.
+Stead was born in Barry, Wales on 22 August 1943.
+He attended grammar schools at Barry and Gowerton.
+Stead studied history at Swansea University under Prof Glanmor Williams, and was subsequently a visiting Fulbright scholar at Wellesley College, and at the University of North Carolina.

+He was Chairman of the Dylan Thomas Literary Prize, and along with the late Patrick Hannan, Stead was a member of the Welsh team in the radio series Round Britain Quiz for several years.
 In 2013, Stead was elected a Fellow of the Learned Society of Wales.

+Stead died on 23 March 2026, aged 82.